NeoTimber® fire rated cladding is classified in accordance with British Standard EN 13501-1, achieving the industry norm for low rise developments.

 Put simply, there are projects which are suitable for NeoTimber® composite cladding and there are others for which it would be unsafe.

-Our fire resistant cladding is built to fall within Class C (Classic Composite Cladding) and Class D (Deluxe & Slatted Composite Decking) fire ratings.
+Our fire resistant cladding is built to fall within Class C (Classic composite cladding) and Class D (Deluxe & Slatted composite cladding) fire rating classifications.
 Suitable for low rise developments both commercial and domestic, NeoTimber® composite cladding is the professional choice.
 For clarity, we outline exactly where NeoTimber’s fire rated cladding products can be installed:

 Need Further Support or Advice?